pedrocaleia/lunchies/README.md

 The services can be booted up using the Maven Wrapper provided.
 It can be accomplished by executing `mvnw spring-boot:run` inside each service folder.

 The User service relies on a DNS name in order to function, given that when it is run locally if it used the localhost it would interfere with the cookies.
 The DNS name in use is `lunchies-auth-server`.

+GitHub actions have been set to compile and test the services.
+No deployment has been configured.

+When all service are up the application can be reached at: [localhost:9090](http://localhost:9090)